 Painting kitchen chairs is like riding a roller coaster.
 There are ups and downs and curves and turns and sometimes they end up amazing and sometimes you completely regret getting on the ride in the first place.

-We have painted hundreds, perhaps thousands of chairs, and there are some very common mistakes.
+We have painted hundred of chairs, and there are some very common mistakes.
 Whether it’s your first chair, or your 51st chair, kitchen chairs require attention to detail and a little TLC.
 Be sure you avoid these painting pitfalls before you start spraying.

 Mistake #1: Using the Wrong Tools